Born - Infeld-like modified gravity: The Scalar-Tensor Form of the Theory

 One can describe the cosmological scenario as follows.
-The Universe starts with the large finite positive curvature $R=1/(2\lambda)$ (because the parameter $\lambda$ is small) corresponding to the field $\phi=0$.
+The Universe starts with the large finite positive curvature $R=1/(2\lambda)$ (because the parameter $\lambda$ is small) corresponding to the field $\phi=0$ and it is apparently analogous to $\varphi=-\infty$.
+It should be mentioned that classical F(R)-gravity can not describe precisely this trans-Planckian region.
+For the large positive curvature quantum gravity corrections should be taken into account.
 Then the Universe inflates and has the positive curvature $R_0=4/(9\lambda)$ being in de Sitter's phase.
 This state is unstable and the Universe rapidly expands with the Hubble parameter $H_0=\sqrt{R_0/12}$ (for the constant $R_0$) which defines the expansion rate $\dot{a}(t)/a(t)=H_0$ of the de Sitter space.
 Then the scalar curvature decreases (rolls down) and becomes small so that the rate of the expansion $H$ is small.
 The final state is stable and corresponds to the vanishing Ricci curvature $R_0=0$.
-Thus, the universe approaches stable Minkowski space.
+Thus, the Universe approaches a stable Minkowski space.

-We have described the behavior of the scalar potential of our modified gravity model with the Lagrangian density (1).
+It should be mentioned that F(R) model under consideration is not suitable for the inflationary scenario of the early Universe since the de Sitter regime (17) in it is too unstable, i.e. $|m^2|$ in the physical, Jordan frame, is not small compared to $H_0^2=1/(27\lambda)$.